zdravkov/kendo-docs/api/wrappers/jsp/grid/column-command.md

 # \<kendo:grid-column-command\>

 The configuration of the column command(s).
 If set the column would display a button for every command.
-Commands can be custom or built-in ("edit" or "destroy").The "edit" built-in command will put the current row in edit mode.The "destroy" built-in command will delete the current row.Custom commands are supported via the click option.
+Commands can be custom or built-in ("edit" or "destroy").The "edit" built-in command switches the current table row in edit mode.The "destroy" built-in command removes the data item to which the current table row is bound.Custom commands are supported by specifying the click option.

 #### Example
     <kendo:grid-column>